Do people have a specific type of drunk personality? If so, what does it say about our ability (or inability) to consume alcohol safely?

-Alcohol can make us become more emotional and less encumbered by perceived (or real) personal boundaries.
-Often this affection extends to complete strangers which can lead to ill-advised hookups and unsafe sex.
+Alcohol can make us more emotional and less encumbered by perceived (or real) personal boundaries.
+Often this affection extends to complete strangers, leading to ill-advised hookups and unsafe sex.

 6. The Reckless Drunk

-Reckless drunks tend more towards the Mr. Hyde personalities.
+Reckless drunks tend more toward the Mr. Hyde personality.
 They aren’t necessarily aggressive or angry, but they are incredibly impulsive.
 They engage in risky behavior that puts themselves and others in jeopardy of physical harm.

-Research has shown that individuals with a specific mutation in the gene of the serotonin 2B receptor can make them more susceptible to drunken recklessness.
+Research has shown that individuals with a specific mutation in the serotonin 2B receptor gene can make them more susceptible to drunken recklessness.

 7. The Secret Drunk

 Secret drunks are classic Hemmingways.
-These are the people who can “hold their liquor” and drink to excess without ever appearing to get truly drunk.
+These people can “hold their liquor” and drink to excess without ever appearing to get truly drunk.

 This is not necessarily a good thing.

-Hemmingways, much like the man for whom this group is named, are susceptible to alcohol addiction and dependence.
-That is because they must frequently increase their alcohol consumption in order to get the same effects.
+Hemmingways, much like the man for whom this group is named, are susceptible to alcohol addiction and dependence, and they must frequently increase alcohol consumption to get the same effects.

 Do different alcohols have different types of drunks?